yalicee/oct-2022-fun-pairing-katas/README.md

 This afternoon:
 You'll be running tests differently - Run `npm test` to run every test in your `__tests__` folder.
+Feel free to return to some of the assertions you wrote this morning and convert to make use of `jest`

 - Whenever you get one or two tests done, swap your pair roles!